deepsea-inria/pbench/pplot.md

 :    Specify a file *filename* where to read results (default is `results.txt`).

 `-output` *filename*
-:    Specify a file *filename* where to plot results.
+:    Specify a file *filename* where to store plot file.

 ### Options common to `bar` and `scatter`